ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 When using HTTP/1.1 {{H1}}, an IP proxying request will meet the following
 requirements:

-* the method SHALL be "GET".
+* The method SHALL be "GET".

-* the request SHALL include a single Host header field containing the host and optional port of the IP proxy.
+* The request SHALL include a single Host header field containing the host and optional port of the IP proxy.

-* the request SHALL include a Connection header field with value "Upgrade" (note that this requirement is case-insensitive as per {{Section 7.6.1 of HTTP}}).
+* The request SHALL include a Connection header field with value "Upgrade" (note that this requirement is case-insensitive, as per {{Section 7.6.1 of HTTP}}).

-* the request SHALL include an Upgrade header field with value "connect-ip".
+* The request SHALL include an Upgrade header field with value "connect-ip".

 An IP proxying request that does not conform to these restrictions is malformed.
 The recipient of such a malformed request MUST respond with an error